scarlosteixeira/Tetris-game/README.md

   // call the getPieces function to get the first piece from the nextPieces array getPieces()
-  // positioning the piece on the first row (-2 index) and on the middle column const row = -2 //start 2 rows above the row 0 "top row", creates the efect of the piece is getting in the game board. const col =
+  // positioning the piece on the first row (-2 index) and on the middle column const row = -2 //start 2 rows above the row 0 "top row", creating the effect of the piece getting on the game board. const col =
-    playableArray[0].length / 2 - Math.ceil(inGamePiece.shape0[0].length / 2) // get middle position of  the playable area, minus the offset of the middle piece lenght . this is for start to draw the piece on the middle of screen.
+    playableArray[0].length / 2 - Math.ceil(inGamePiece.shape0[0].length / 2) // get middle position of  the playable area, minus the offset of the middle piece length .
+This is to start to draw the piece in the middle of the screen.

   // return the obj with the piece properties and the position return {